oyster-catcher/HopperGuidance/README.md

 Setting the target position.
 Click "Pick target" to select a ground position with the mouse pointer.
 You can changes its height via the part dialog box which always sets the height of the last target.
-A yellow target, inspired a little by the spaceX drone ship markings will be shown.
+A yellow target, inspired a little by the SpaceX drone ship markings will be shown.
 If the height is greater than zero then the centre cross is extended on a stick above the ground.

 Once in flight click "Enable guidance" to automatically calculate a trajectory to safely land at the target point.
 Its not recommended that you do this more than 10km from the target currently.
 A trajectory will be shown in green with the calculated thrust direction and magnitude in red.
 The craft will be steered to attempt to follow this trajectory.
 You may get the message "Failed: try again" in which case the craft is likely to be either: too far away, beyond max velocity or below the minimum descent angle.
 If you tweak these numbers the trajectory will be automatically recalculated.
 However, if the solution has failed because is the position of the craft, may be its too low than you will need to manually press click "Enable guidance" again.